Claudius: Aelia Paetina

-Soon after (possibly in 28), Claudius married Aelia Paetina, a relative of Sejanus, if not Sejanus's adoptive sister.
+Soon after, (possibly in 28) Claudius married Aelia Paetina, a relative of Sejanus, if not Sejanus's adoptive sister.
 During their marriage, Claudius and Paetina had a daughter, Claudia Antonia.
-He later divorced her after the marriage became a political liability, although Leon (1948) suggests it may have been due to emotional and mental abuse by Paetina.
+He later divorced her after the marriage became a political liability.
+One version suggests that it may have been due to emotional and mental abuse by Paetina.

 Valeria Messalina

 Some years after divorcing Aelia Paetina, in 38 or early 39, Claudius married Valeria Messalina, who was his first cousin once removed (Claudius's grandmother, Octavia the Younger, was Valeria's great-grandmother on both her mother and father's side) and closely allied with Caligula's circle.
 Shortly thereafter, she gave birth to a daughter, Claudia Octavia.
 A son, first named Tiberius Claudius Germanicus, and later known as Britannicus, was born just after Claudius's accession.

 This marriage ended in tragedy.
 The ancient historians allege that Messalina was a nymphomaniac who was regularly unfaithful to Claudius—Tacitus states she went so far as to compete with a prostitute to see who could have more sexual partners in a night – and manipulated his policies to amass wealth.
 In 48, Messalina married her lover Gaius Silius in a public ceremony while Claudius was at Ostia.

 Sources disagree as to whether or not she divorced the Emperor first, and whether the intention was to usurp the throne.
 Under Roman law, the spouse needed to be informed that he or she had been divorced before a new marriage could take place; the sources state that Claudius was in total ignorance until after the marriage.
-Scramuzza, in his biography, suggests that Silius may have convinced Messalina that Claudius was doomed, and the union was her only hope of retaining rank and protecting her children.
-The historian Tacitus suggests that Claudius's ongoing term as Censor may have prevented him from noticing the affair before it reached such a critical point.
-Whatever the case, the result was the execution of Silius, Messalina, and most of her circle.
+Scramuzza, in his biography, suggests that Silius may have convinced Messalina that Claudius was doomed, and the union was her only hope of retaining her rank and protecting her children.
+The historian Tacitus suggests that Claudius's ongoing term as Censor may have prevented him from noticing the affair before it reached such a critical point, after which she was executed.